©Jessica Page Morrell

 In long-ago times, as seems fitting, March was the beginning of the year and interestingly marked the resumption of war.
 In about 700 BC January and February were added to the calendar by a Roman king.
 January is named after the god Janus and he is the god of gates and doorways, openings and closings.
 Janus has two faces, back to back, which allow him to look both backward into the old year and forward into the new one at the same time.
 He is the spirit of the opening.
 Native Americans called January the wolf moon, the Anglo-Saxons called it Wolf-monath because wolves came into the villages in winter in search of food.
 Wolves howled loudest and searched furthest in January.
 With wolves about they hunkered down, kept the livestock close.

-January required layers, endurance and good humor.
-You were fueled with hot chocolate, oatmeal, soup, and casseroles.
-And you were reined in.
-Because of the cold you couldn’t tromp lost in your imaginings along a river or creek, because you’d get frostbite.
+January required layers, endurance, and good humor.
+We were fueled with hot chocolate, oatmeal, soup, and casseroles.
+The world within buildings was absurdly different from what lie outdoors.
+Because of the cold we couldn’t tromp lost in our imaginings along a river or creek, because we’d get frostbite.
+And did.
 When skating or sledding you were forced indoors at intervals because you couldn’t feel your fingers and toes.
-The cold like a force, your breath sharp in your throat and clouding into the air.
+Really cold feet make it hard to stay balanced.

-So January is almost here and though our climate is relatively mild, let’s not lose the habit of winter.
-Let’s declare that even though we’ve recently unwrapped a new calendar, this month is designated for deliberate slowness.
+Even we’ve recently unwrapped a calendar or planner or app, this month is designated for deliberate slowness.
 Almost everything we care deeply about, we accomplish with some nimbus of slowness and deliberateness, whether it is crafting a poem, tending a garden, or baking a pie.
 “The greatest assassin of life is haste,” said the poet Theodore Roethke.
-And yet so many of us feel rushed and time pressed.
+And yet so many of us feel rushed, overwhelmed, and time pressed.

 For writers perhaps there is a lesson to be learned from a true January and a true winter.
-When the world is cloaked in mystery and so many hours of darkness, allow the quiet to sink in.
+When the world is cloaked in mystery and time unspools in many hours of darkness, allow the quiet to sink in.
 Look inward as the season demands.
-And then start anew, but with quiet and unhurriedness.
-In these bare dawns of midwinter, you might want to begin the day with candlelight, silence, and solitude and end the day by tidying up, clearing away to face the next dawn with a clean desk, a fresh determination.
+And when the time is right, start anew, but with quiet and unhurriedness.
+As the stark midwinter dawns, you might want to begin the day with candlelight, silence, and solitude and end the day by tidying up, clearing away to face the next dawn with a clean desk, an empty sink, and fresh steadfastness.

-If you neglected writing over the holidays, you can invite your writing back like an old friend.
+If you neglected writing over the holidays–and who can blame you–invite your writing back like an old friend.
 It’s time to find inspiration using untried methods, to rejuvenate what has been set aside and invite in originality.
 And carve out time for nothingness.
-If possible let a fire roar, and simply sit and gaze into it and allow time to wash over you.
+If possible let a fire roar, and simply sit and gaze into it and allow heat and time wash over you.
 Allow yourself to feel fragile or tender or soft.
 And then start writing.

 It’s also the perfect month to try out and change your daily routine, to create new writerly rituals.
 You might want to think back to all the risks you’ve taken and how they turned out.
 What small changes can lead to big results?
 Should you vow to finish each project before starting a new one?
 Should you enter competitions?
 Dust off an old manuscript and determine if it’s worth reviving?